Denis Adamov

-Denis Andreyevich Adamov (Дени́с Андре́евич Ада́мов; born 20 February 1998) is a Russian professional footballer who plays as a goalkeeper for Zenit Saint Petersburg.
+Denis Andreyevich Adamov (Дени́с Андре́евич Ада́мов; born 20 February 1998) is a Russian professional footballer who plays as a goalkeeper for Zenit Saint Petersburg and the Russia national team.

 Club career

 Adamov made his debut in the Russian Professional Football League for Krasnodar-2 on 17 May 2016 in a game against MITOS Novocherkassk.

 He made his debut for the main squad of Krasnodar on 20 September 2017 in a Russian Cup game against Tom Tomsk.

 Adamov made his Russian Football National League debut for Krasnodar-2 on 8 September 2018 in a game against Avangard Kursk.

 On 4 October 2019, in a PFL game of Krasnodar-3 against Inter Cherkessk Adamov scored a winning goal with a header after a corner kick, deep into added time to establish the final score of 3–2.

 He made his Russian Premier League debut for Krasnodar on 19 July 2020 in a game against Dynamo Moscow, as a substitute in the 20th minute after Matvei Safonov was sent off.

 On 25 January 2021, Adamov signed with Sochi.

 On 25 July 2023, Adamov signed a four-year contract with Zenit Saint Petersburg, with the option for another year.